 The temperature of the low plants and the soil is fairly uniform during the polar day when the sun is low for 24 h, but the direction of irradiation still has an effect.
 The differences to the air temperature can then become very clear on fair weather days (◘ Fig. L-3).
 Sufficient temperatures are a prerequisite for active metabolic processes in plants.

-◘ Fig. L-3 Diurnal changes in soil surface temperature in a catena from Carici rupestris-Dryadetum (CD) to Salicetum polaris on 29.8.1990, a fair weather day at Liefdefjord in NW Spitsbergen (90 m NN) (modified after Dierßen 1996).
+◘ Fig. L-3 Diurnal changes in soil surface temperature in a catena from Carici rupestris-Dryadetum (CD) to Salicetum polaris on 29.8.1990, a fair weather day at Liefdefjord in NW Spitsbergen (90 m asl) (modified after Dierßen 1996).
 1 CD/ Carex nardina facies; 2 CD/Dryas facies; 3 CD/Carex misandra facies; 4 Salicetum polaris.

-The water balance of the arctic plants is balanced, their cell sap concentration is 0.7 to 2.0 MPa.
-If the species nevertheless often show xeromorphic traits in their structure, they are probably hereditarily fixed peinomorphs caused by nitrogen deficiency, just as in the case of the upland bog plants.
+The water balance of the arctic plants is well-balanced, their cell sap concentration is 0.7 to 2.0 MPa.
+If the species nevertheless often show xeromorphic traits in their structure, they are probably inherited peinomorphs evolutionary caused by nitrogen deficiency, just as in the case of the raised bog plants.

 Particularly important is the question of photosynthesis and thus the production of substances.
 The maximum intensity of CO2 assimilation is 12 mg/dm2.h-1.
 On cloudy days, CO2 uptake temporarily falls below zero.
 However, since it can usually continue for 24 hours, with a minimum parallel to the light minimum at midnight, the yield on a summer day reaches 100 mg CO2/dm2 = about 60 mg starch.